-Indian Rocks Beach is a decidedly white-collar city, with fully 91.76% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Indian Rocks Beach is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Indian Rocks Beach who work in sales jobs (17.95%), management occupations (12.53%), and healthcare (12.31%).
+Indian Rocks Beach is a decidedly white-collar city, with fully 87.33% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Indian Rocks Beach is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Indian Rocks Beach who work in management occupations (19.93%), sales jobs (16.54%), and office and administrative support (7.76%).

 Indian Rocks Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Indian Rocks Beach ranks among the highest in the nation.
-Of the 25-and-older adult population in Indian Rocks Beach, 46.73% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Indian Rocks Beach is one of the most well-educated cities in the nation.
+46.83% of adults in Indian Rocks Beach have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The people who call Indian Rocks Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Indian Rocks Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Indian Rocks Beach include English, Irish, Italian, and Polish.
+Important ancestries of people in Indian Rocks Beach include German, Irish, English, Italian, and European.

 The most common language spoken in Indian Rocks Beach is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and French.